AP6YC/AP6YC.github.io/index.md

 author_profile: true
 ---

-Welcome to the home page of [Sasha Petrenko](_pages/about.md), a Ph.D. candidate of Computer Engineering, Aerospace Engineer, and lifelong machine learning researcher at Missouri S&T.
+Welcome to the home page of [Dr. Sasha Petrenko](_pages/about.md), Ph.D. of Computer Engineering, Aerospace Engineer, and lifelong machine learning researcher at Missouri S&T.

 This website contains the following pages: